 One common question my clients always want to know is, how does the process work?
 If you are charged with a drug crime you can expect your case to follow a similar path up until it goes to trial:

+Whether you were caught with a small amount of weed or a large amount of a controlled substance, let Maverick attack the way the evidence was obtained.
+People think they are guilty simply because they were caught with drugs.
+This is NOT the case.
+You are only guilty once you are found guilty, and you can’t be found guilty if the drugs can’t be used at trial.
+Having a lawyer who knows the mechanics of drug suppression can be the difference in losing your freedom and keeping your constitutional rights from being violated.
+If the drugs you possessed were obtained through police coercion or without a search warrant, there is a good chance the evidence was obtained illegally.
+Even a valid search warrant or your consent can be and will be challenged through Maverick’s aggressive approach.
 The government must prove that you had possession—meaning you had care, control, custody, or management of the drugs or drug paraphernalia.
 Often times, there is a reasonable doubt about this issue.
 The drugs could be found in a common area, in someone else’s purse or car, or could have been planted on you without your knowledge.
 If you are serious about fighting your possession charge, give Maverick a call.

-A skilled criminal defense attorney can combat these charges in many different ways.
+The prosecutors have to prove that you intentionally or knowingly delivered or manufactured a controlled substance or marihuana.
+Depending on the amount of drugs the offense could be either a state jail felony or a first degree felony.
+This means for the smallest amount of drugs you are looking at least 180 days in state jail and for a very large amount up to life in prison.
+A skilled attorney can combat these charges in many different ways.
 Depending on the search or seizure, the drugs could be suppressed.
 If the tip is based on a confidential informant, the informant’s specific knowledge and credibility could be attacked.
 If you just had a large amount of drugs in your possession, the prosecutors must then prove you intended to deliver or sell the drugs; in this case, an assault on the actual elements of the offense would need to be utilized.
 No matter the facts, Maverick can develop a plan of action to fight your case.